u-blox/c209-aoa-tag/README.md

 Each write will be parsed as an AT command so no need for line termination characters etc.

 # Using the Sensors on the C209
 The C209 application board comes with some sensors.
 Study `src/sensors.c` for example how to get data from the sensors.
-If `CONFIG_SEND_SENSOR_DATA_IN_PER_ADV_DATA` is enabled (default y) then sensor data from the BME280 will be sent in the periodic advertising data.
+If `CONFIG_SEND_SENSOR_DATA_IN_PER_ADV_DATA` is enabled (default n) then sensor data from the BME280 will be sent in the periodic advertising data.

+# Sending data in periodic advertisements
+Data can be sent from the tag to the anchor/scanner using the payload of periodic advertisements, study the usage of `btAdvSetPerAdvData` when `CONFIG_SEND_SENSOR_DATA_IN_PER_ADV_DATA` to see how.

 # Optimizing for power consumption
 The factor that affects the power conumption the most is the periodic advertising interval.
 This can be changed by the switch (`sw1`) on the board.